Best robot vacuum for pet hair

 Do I need a self-empty dock for pet hair?

 Not always, but it becomes much more valuable when one or more pets shed heavily.
 A robot like Tikom G8000 Max can still work well without one, yet you will empty the bin more often.
-If you want lower weekly effort, a self-empty model such as Dreame D10 Plus with a 4 L dust bag is easier to live with.
+If you want lower weekly effort, a self-empty model is easier to live with.

 Do robot vacuums work well on rugs and carpets with pet hair?